 See Something, Say Something

 The tragedy of this story is that a family member died due to the neglect of care.
 The upside of the story is that people who were living in the facility now have a chance to go somewhere else, somewhere with better more efficient care.
 If you are suffering from the wrongful death of a family member, do not feel at a loss.
 We are by your side.
-Our Long Beach wrongful death attorney at JML Law are here to bring justice to your loved one and compensation to you for the funeral expenses, medical expenses, and other expenses that come with losing a loved one.
+Our Long Beach wrongful death attorney at JML Law is here to bring justice to your loved one and compensation to you for the funeral expenses, medical expenses, and other expenses that come with losing a loved one.
 Call 818-610-8800 or click here for more information.